-We carried out this announced comprehensive on 17 February 2023 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this announced comprehensive inspection on 17 May 2023 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.

 We planned the inspection to check whether the registered practice was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.